open-keychain/openkeychain.org/help/privacy-policy.md

 Public keys created in OpenKeychain can be uploaded to public keyservers.
 These are not run by us and thus we are not responsible for them.
-By default the [Ubuntu Keyserver](https://keyserver.ubuntu.com/) is used.
+By default the [keys.openpgp.org](https://keys.openpgp.org/) is used.

+Please see their [privacy policy](https://keys.openpgp.org/about/privacy) if you are uploading your keys.

 ### Permissions